Rancho Santa Fe Real Estate Guide

 Why is Rancho Santa Fe pricing so property-specific?

-Custom estates, lot size, privacy, views, condition, architectural quality, gate or Covenant status, and replacement cost can matter more than simple square-foot comparisons.
+Custom estates, lot quality, privacy, view orientation, architecture, usable acreage, gate or Covenant status, condition, and replacement difficulty can matter more than simple square-foot comparisons.

 How should sellers position a Rancho Santa Fe estate?